centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 ## Server installation

-### Centreon Web interface
+### Centreon web interface

 You must provide to Centreon MAP server a dedicated user **who has access to all resources** through the appropriate [access list groups](../administration/access-control-lists.md).
 Since the password will be stored in human-readable form in a configuration file, you should not use a Centreon admin user account.

-Provide this user with access to the Centreon Web real-time API:
+Provide this user with access to the Centreon web real-time API:

 ![image](../assets/graph-views/reach-api.png)